 Do Not Skip Current State Analysis During Change

-While it may be tempting to begin important organizational change efforts by looking ahead to the desired future state, do not underestimate the need to understand and agree upon the current state before you embark on a change initiative.
+While it may be tempting to begin important organizational change efforts by looking ahead to the desired future state, we know from project postmortem data that underestimating the need to understand and agree upon the current state before you embark on a change initiative is a big mistake.

 Without a strong foothold in reality and a view of the “whole board,” it is difficult for change leaders to create meaning, encourage positive thinking, and align stakeholders amid the inevitable uncertainties and ambiguities of large scale change.
 A complete picture starts with conducting a current state analysis during change so you can actively involve and effectively communicate the why, what, when, who, and the how of change to those most affected.

-Without an Understood Current State Analysis During Change
+4 Problems for Stakeholders Without a Current State Analysis During Change

 Just think about it.
 Without an accurate, systemic, and agreed-upon picture of the current state, how can you expect to make better informed, more creative, or more impactful decisions around the desired future state?